dmitigr/pgfe/doc/pgfe/README.md

 Logically, Pgfe library consists of the following parts:

   - main (client/server communication);
-  - large objects (feature of the future, see the above TODO-list);
   - data types conversions;
   - errors (exceptions and error codes);
   - utilities.